medikoo/sprintf-kit/README.md

 });
 ```

-#### Resolver generator
+#### Parts resolver generator

-Resolver returns resolved data in form of tokens, which maybe helpful if additional programmatical processing is needed
+Resolver returns resolved data in form of object parts, which maybe helpful if additional programmatical processing is needed

 ```javascript
 // Configure format function that resolves 's' and 'd' modifiers